EthanCornell/ethancornell.github.io/_posts/2025-06-06-conrbtree.md

    * Lock Coupling
    * Global Reader-Writer Lock
 3. Show the **core insertion and deletion** code under writer serialization.
-   * **New:** Include ASCII “flow-charts” illustrating how insert and delete steps happen under concurrency.
+   * **New:** Include “flow-charts” illustrating how insert and delete steps happen under concurrency.
 4. Highlight a key portion of **delete fixup** with an diagram.

 Our goal is to share **ideas**, not claim ultimate performance.
 If you need maximum scalability, consider a lock-free skip list or a B-Tree with fine-grained latches.
 But if you already know RB-Trees and want a straightforward concurrency-safe version, read on.